Serif products

-Serif have a range of software products, which are listed below.
+Serif (Europe) Ltd, a subsidiary of Canva, is a British software developer and publisher, they have a range of software products, which are listed below.

 Maintained products

 Affinity Designer

 Affinity Designer is a vector graphics editor for macOS, Windows, and iOS.
 It is Serif's first Mac app and has been built from the ground up to take full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics and OpenGL hardware acceleration.

 Working in Affinity Designer is always live and can pan and zoom at 60fps, transform objects in correct z-order, make adjustments or apply effects in realtime, and zoom beyond 1,000,000%.